Erez-IL/govhack2013/README.md

 ## Categories

+As mentioned above I don't think we'll have time this weekend to look into the different categories, but here is a quick overview.

-The trade categories range from
+The trade categories range from:

-Animal feed
+- Animal feed to
-Crude vegetable matter, nes

-Aircraft, spacecraft & parts
+- Aircraft, spacecraft & parts

+and

+- Arms & ammunition to
+- Medicaments (incl veterinary)

+There are some special categories:

-Confidential items of trade
+- Confidential items of trade
+- Confidential mineral ores
+- Confidential organic chemicals
-Special transactions & commodities
+- Special transactions & commodities

-Crude minerals, nes
-Explosives & pyrotechnics
-Arms & ammunition
+And here are some categories that I think could be interesting:

+- Alcoholic beverages
-Coal
+- Coal
+- Crude petroleum
-Iron ore & concentrates
+- Iron ore & concentrates
-(could also look at other ores)
+- (could also look at other ores)
-Crude petroleum
-Confidential mineral ores
-Confidential organic chemicals
+- Rice
+- Wheat